trinsic-id/v2-sdk/docs/reference/services/wallet-service.md

 Authenticate and return an auth token for an existing wallet using one of the associated external identities.
 This endpoint requires that the wallet user has previously added at least one external identity using the above endpoints.

-Once a token is obtained, it can be reused for future sessions -- users don't need to authenciate if they already have a valid token.
+Once a token is obtained, it can be reused for future sessions -- users don't need to authenticate if they already have a valid token.
 You can store the auth token in secure enclaves on the users device, browser, etc.

 !!! question "When should users authenticate?"